 2. St Jude’s marriage course

 All wedding couples attend our marriage course.
-There are three sessions, running 7.30-9.00 pm on three successive Tuesday or Thursday nights.
+There are five sessions, running 7.30-9.00 pm on three successive Tuesday or Thursday nights.
 These are held in a very relaxed environment and the discussion is interesting.
 There may be anywhere from one to four couples in any given course.
 We will let you know when these are on.

 St Jude’s Church is large enough to have some grandeur and yet small enough to have some intimacy.
 It is suitable for a small wedding, but it can seat up to 400 people if necessary.
 (While some seats have an obstructed view, the church can comfortably seat 300 people with a good view of the wedding.)
 You are sure to have many beautiful photos of the ceremony inside our photogenic church!